-In May 2014, IFRS 15 was issued and replaces IAS 11 - Construction Contracts, IAS 18 - Revenue, IFRIC 13 - Customer Loyalty Programmes, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfers of Assets from Customers and SIC-31 - Revenue - Barter Transactions Involving Advertising Services.
-IFRS 15 establishes a single five -step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers which supersedes IAS 11 - Construction Contracts, IAS 18 - Revenue, IFRIC 13 - Customer Loyalty Programmes, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfers of Assets from Customers, and SIC 31 - Revenue - Barter Transactions Involving Advertising Services.
+IFRS 15 establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.